Turkish Air Force

-In 1998, the Turkish Armed Forces announced a program of modernization worth US$160 billion over a twenty-year period in various projects. $45 billion was earmarked to go to the overhaul of the Turkish Air Force, and includes commissioning new combat aircraft (consisting of multi-role and fifth generation stealth fighters) and helicopters (consisting of heavy lift, attack, medium lift and light general purpose helicopters).

-According to Flight International (Flightglobal.com) and the International Institute for Strategic Studies, the Turkish Air Force has an active strength of 50,000 military personnel and operates approximately 1,248 manned aircraft (2020).

-The world's first black pilot Ahmet Ali Çelikten and first female fighter pilot Sabiha Gökçen both served in the Turkish Air Force.
+As of 2023, according to International Institute for Strategic Studies, the Turkish Air Force has an active strength of 50,000 military personnel and operates approximately 295 manned fixed-wing aircraft, 35 helicopters, and 52 unmanned aerial vehicles.
+In terms of aircraft quantity, it is the largest air force in Europe.
+The world's first black pilot, Ahmet Ali Çelikten, the world's first female fighter pilot, Sabiha Gökçen, and the first female jet pilot accredited in NATO, Leman Altınçekiç, all served in the Turkish Air Force.

 History

-Initial stages
+First steps

-The history of Ottoman military aviation dates back to between June 1909 and July 1911.
+The history of Ottoman military aviation dates back to between 20 June 1909 and 1 July 1911.
 In 1911 the former commander of the Action Army Mahmud Sevket Pasa achieved to send some Turkish military officers to the French Bleriot aviation school.
 The same year the establishment of a Turkish airforce was taken into consideration.
-During the Italian Turkish war of 1911, the Ottomans had to admit their disadvantage of not possessing an air force.
-Subsequently the Ottomans employed German and French engineers who helped them to establish an air force with a dozen airplanes.
+During the Italo-Turkish War of 1911, the Ottomans had to admit their disadvantage of not possessing an air force.
+Subsequently, the Ottomans employed German and French engineers who helped them to establish an air force with a dozen airplanes.
 The Ottoman Aviation Squadrons participated in the Balkan Wars (1912–1913) and World War I (1914–1918).
 The fleet size reached its apex in December 1916, when the Ottoman Aviation Squadrons had 90 active combat aircraft.
 Some early help for the Ottoman Aviation Squadrons came from the Imperial German Fliegertruppe (known by that name before October 1916), with future Central Powers 13-victory flying ace Hans-Joachim Buddecke flying with the Turks early in World War I as just one example.
 The General Inspectorate of Air Forces (Kuva-yı Havaiye Müfettiş-i Umumiliği) By July 1918, the Aviation Squadrons were reorganized as the General Inspectorate of Air Forces.

 After the Armistice of Mudros and the occupation of the Ottoman Empire by the Allies in 1919, some Turkish aviators tried to build new units in Istanbul, İzmir, Konya, Elazığ and Diyarbakır with planes left over from World War I and tried to bring together flight personnel.
 During the Turkish War of Independence, Turkish pilots joined the Konya Air Station (Konya Hava İstasyonu).
-With the formation of the Grand National Assembly (GNA) by Mustafa Kemal and his colleagues on April 23, 1920, in Ankara, and the reorganization of the army, the Branch of Air Forces (Kuva-yı Havaiye Şubesi) was established under the Office of War (Harbiye Dairesi) of the GNA.
+With the formation of the Grand National Assembly (GNA) by Mustafa Kemal and his colleagues on 23 April 1920, in Ankara, and the reorganization of the army, the Branch of Air Forces (Kuva-yı Havaiye Şubesi) was established under the Office of War (Harbiye Dairesi) of the GNA.
 A few damaged aircraft belonging to the GNA were repaired, and afterwards used in combat.

 In July 1922, it was reorganized as the Inspectorate of Air Forces (Kuva-yı Havaiye Müfettişliği) at Konya.